-Host access timing is asynchronous to the clock input (CLKIN) and is fully controlled by the read/write strobe (\overline{STRB}).
-The read/write select (R/\overline{W}) serves to control the direction of data flow on the bidirectional data bus.
-Figure 6 shows the read access timing while Figure 7 shows the write access timing.
-As shown, for either read or write access, R/\overline{W} and address signals should be held while \overline{STRB} is low.
+Host access timing is asynchronous to the clock input (CLKIN) and is fully controlled by the read/write strobe ( $\overline{STRB}$ ).
+The read/write select ( $R/\overline{W}$ ) serves to control the direction of data flow on the bidirectional data bus.
+Figure 6 shows the read access timing, while Figure 7 shows the write access timing.
+As shown, for either read or write access, $R/\overline{W}$ and address signals should be held constant while $\overline{STRB}$ is low.

-For read access (R/W high) the eTBC data bus outputs are made active, on the falling edge of STRB, to drive the data contained in the selected eTBC register.
+For read access (R/W high), the eTBC data bus outputs are made active, on the falling edge of STRB, to drive the data contained in the eTBC register selected by address (A2-A0).
 Otherwise, when STRB is high, the eTBC data outputs are at high impedance.
-Therefore, in many applications, the R/W signal can be shared in common with other host peripherals (ROM or RAM, for example) while the STRB signal is generated separately (by discrete chip-select signals available from the host or a decode logic) for each required peripheral.
+Therefore, in many applications, the R/W signal can be shared with other host peripherals (ROM or RAM, for example), while the STRB signal is generated separately (by discrete chip-select signals available from the host or a decode logic) for each required peripheral.